Vikings top Seahawks 25-19 behind crisp preseason passing

 BIG HIT

 Vikings cornerback Holton Hill was ejected in the fourth quarter for a helmet-to-helmet hit on Paxton Lynch, whose neck snapped back awkwardly from the impact.
 After needing some time for evaluation, Lynch, the leader in the competition to be Wilson's backup, walked off on his own.
 J.T.
-Barrett replaced him.
+Barrett replaced Lynch, who entered the concussion protocol after going 6 for 15 for 67 yards.

+"He felt like he was OK, but he's still got to pass those tests," Carroll said.

 UP NEXT